decentraland/js-sdk-toolchain/docs/adding-or-modifying-a-component.md

 The component behavior refers to how the data of the component is deserialized, interpreted and used by systems.
 As an example, we are going to use the [unity renderer repository](https://github.com/decentraland/unity-renderer), that uses multiple components to manage the rendering of the world.

 In `unity-renderer` it is possible to update definitions from the `@dcl/protocol` package version `next`.
 This version corresponds to the latest commit merged into `main` of that repository.
-You can also choose the package from a specific PR, using the constant `FIXED_NPM_PACKAGE_LINK` (you can do a global search to find the commit you need).
+You can also choose the package from a specific PR, using the constant `FIXED_NPM_PACKAGE_LINK` (you can do a global search to find this constant definition).
 The source of what is supplied in the PR `npm install XXXXX` is copied, leaving `FIXED_NPM_PACKAGE_LINK = " xxxx"`.

 With the protocol definitions already acquired, the code is generated.
 Now you can use it in the local environment of `unity-renderer`.
 The building of a scene with this same local environment will be replicated in the next subsection.